apache/spark/docs/ml-frequent-pattern-mining.md

 * `freqItemsets`: frequent itemsets in the format of DataFrame("items"[Array], "freq"[Long])
 * `associationRules`: association rules generated with confidence above `minConfidence`, in the format of DataFrame("antecedent"[Array], "consequent"[Array], "confidence"[Double]).
-* `transform`: The transform method examines the input items against all the association rules and summarize the consequents as prediction.
-The prediction column has the same data type as the input column and does not contain existing items in the input column.
+* `transform`: The transform method examines the input items in `itemsCol` against all the association rules and summarize the consequents as prediction.
+The prediction column has the same data type as the `itemsCol` and does not contain existing items in the `itemsCol`.

 **Examples**